 Tips Before You Purchase Gap Insurance

-- Always check first with your insurance company to see if they already include gap insurance in your car insurance policy.
-There is no reason to purchase gap insurance if you already have the coverage.
-There may be an endorsement you can add for a small premium,
+- Always check first with your insurance company to see whether it already included gap insurance in your car insurance policy.
+There is no reason to purchase gap insurance if you already have coverage.
+There may be an endorsement you can add for a small premium.

 - Make sure you need gap insurance.
-Gap insurance is useful if you have taken a loan out on a vehicle and you are concerned that the vehicle is or will depreciating faster than you are paying off the loan or lease.
+Gap insurance is useful if you have taken a loan out on a car, and you are concerned that the vehicle is depreciating faster than you are paying off the loan or lease.
 You can check current car values to get an idea of depreciation on Edmunds.com or Kelley Blue Book.
-This is just to give you an idea, there is no firm way to know the value of your vehicle at the time of loss, but you can certainly do some research to understand what your risks might be.
+There is no way to know the value of your car at the time of a potential loss, but you can do some research to understand what your future risks might be.

-- Make sure you can cancel the gap insurance at any time you decide there is no longer any value in the gap coverage.
-For example, when your loan is paid down enough that your vehicle is worth more than what you owe.
+- Make sure you can cancel the gap insurance at any time you decide there is no longer any value in it (for example, when your loan is paid down enough that your vehicle is worth more than what you owe).

-Loan or Lease Coverage From an Insurance Company
+Buying Loan or Lease Coverage vs. Gap Insurance

-If you call your insurance company and they offer you loan/lease coverage instead of "Gap Insurance" it may just be a matter of different terminology for the same thing.
-Ask them to describe the coverage and how it applies to you if you have a gap in your insurance claim payout and what you owe on the car to your loan or leasing company.
-The option to add it to your existing policy may save you a lot of money because you won't be financing the cost of the coverage in with your car loan.
-You may also be able to cancel it at any time which is an advantage after a few years when you've paid your loan down.
+If you call your insurance company, and it offers you loan/lease coverage, it may be using different terminology for the same thing.
+Ask the representative to describe the coverage and how it applies to you.
+The option to add it to your existing policy may save you a lot of money, because you won't be financing the cost of the coverage with your car loan.
+You may also be able to cancel it at any time, which is an advantage after a few years when you've paid your loan down.